 Big Rivers has recorded liabilities in its financial statements for asset retirement obligations ("AROs") related to the requirements of the U.S. Environmental Protection Agency's ("EPA") Disposal of Coal Combustion Residuals from Electric Utilities Rule ("CCR Final Rule") and Effluent Limitations Guidelines Rule ("ELG Final Rule") for the coal ash ponds located at its Green Station and the City of Henderson's Station Two ("Station Two") generating units.
+In 2021, Big Rivers also recorded AROs for the closure of the landfill located at its Sebree Station and closure of Phase Two of the landfill located at its Wilson Station.
+The Wilson Station landfill is divided into three sections.
+The Company has begun closure activities for the Phase One section, which will be complete in 2022.
+The CCR Final Rule and the ELG Final Rule do not apply to the Phase One section, and it is not recorded as part of the ARO.
+By-product produced as a result of current operations is being deposited into the Phase Two section.
+Phase Three of the landfill is not expected to be utilized given the remaining useful life of the Wilson Station facility.

 The CCR Final Rule was published in the Federal Register on April 17, 2015 and provides a comprehensive set of requirements for the safe disposal of CCRs, commonly known as coal ash, from coal-fired power plants.
 The EPA subsequently published an update to the CCR Final Rule, effective on September 28, 2020, allowing facilities to submit a demonstration for an extension to the deadline for unlined CCR surface impoundments to stop receiving waste.
 The Company submitted the demonstration in November 2020 requesting approval to operate its Green Station ash pond until June 2022, with closure commencing at that time.
-The ELG Final Rule was published in the Federal Register on November 3, 2015, and sets limits on the levels of toxic metals in wastewater that can be discharged from power plants.
+The ELG Final Rule was published in the Federal Register on November 3, 2015 and sets limits on the levels of toxic metals in wastewater that can be discharged from power plants.
 See Note 3 for further discussion of the Company's AROs.